material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/DragGestureRecognizer.md

 ### Translation API

-Expose an API for reading the current translation of the gesture recognizer.
+Expose an API for reading the current translation of the gesture recognizer in relation to the associated element.

 The translation should be expressed in individual components for platform's available axis of movement.
 For example, on a touch screen this might be a two-dimensional vector consisting of an